The impact of static distortion waves on superlubricity: Results and discussion

-So far we have only considered structures (commensurate and pseudo-incommensurate) where all molecules are neatly arranged on a grid.
-However, in the (pseudo-)incommensurate structures the molecules assume a great variety of different adsorption sites -- some of which may be located on energetically unfavourable positions of the potential energy surface (PES) (see molecule-substrate interactions).
-Such molecules may move to assume more energetically favourable adsorption sites.
-Naturally, this will incur an energy penalty from unfavourable molecule-molecule interactions.
+So far we have only considered structures where all molecules are neatly arranged on a grid.
+However, in the (pseudo-)incommensurate structures the molecules assume a great variety of different adsorption sites -- some of which may be located on energetically unfavorable positions of the PES (see molecule-substrate interactions).
+Such molecules may move to assume more energetically favorable adsorption sites.
+Naturally, this will incur an energy penalty from unfavorable molecule-molecule interactions.
 Therefore, such deformations will only occur to the extent where the energy gains outweigh the penalties.
 We expect that deformations of a significant magnitude, such as static distortion waves, have a significant impact on the frictional properties of the interface.
-To investigate the occurrence of such deformations, we use our MLIP to conduct geometry optimisations (of the positions and orientations of the molecule) of all molecules in the pseudo-incommensurate structures (the lattice vectors remain fixed).
-We will hereafter refer to these optimised pseudo-incommensurate structures as optimised structures.
-The structure of \textbf{naphthalene on Cu(111)} deforms significantly during the geometry optimisation and forms a static distortion wave, as shown in figure \ref{fig:static_distortion_wave}.
-Conversely, the pseudo-incommensurate structure of \textbf{physisorbed TCP on Pt(111)} remains largely unchanged.
-The reasons for these behaviours will be discussed in the next section.
+To investigate the occurrence of such deformations, we use our MLIPs to conduct geometry optimizations (of the positions and orientations of the molecules) of all molecules in the pseudo-incommensurate structures (the lattice vectors remain fixed).
+We will hereafter refer to these optimized pseudo-incommensurate structures as optimized structures.
+The structure ofnaphthalene on Cu(111) deforms significantly during the geometry optimization and forms a static distortion wave, as shown by the Moir{\'e} pattern in figure \ref{fig:static_distortion_wave}.
+Such Moir{\'e} patterns were observed in an experimental study\cite{forker2014complex} before, albeit with a different stripe distance.
+This difference likely results from the sensitive dependence of Moir{\'e} patterns on the lattice parameters which may differ between theory and experiment due to the approximation via pseudo-incommensurate structures and the uncertainty of the underlying DFT calculations.
+Conversely, the pseudo-incommensurate structure of physisorbed TCP on Pt(111) remains largely unchanged.
+The reasons for these behaviors will be discussed in the next section.